-This illustration by an unknown artist dates from 1917, and as is fairly common in later editions, the giant is only just visible via his feet.
+The illustration below, by an unknown artist, dates from 1917.
+As is fairly common in later editions, the giant is only just visible via his feet.
 When part/most of a scary element is left off the page, this increases the tension and drama.

 Below, Margaret Tarrant chooses to create a less scary illustration.
 It’s not just the blue sky, the fluffy clouds and the bright colours; we see ALL of the giant and Jack doesn’t look all that panicked himself.

 Illustrator Chris Canga has chosen a high-angle view.
 This view increases the scare factor by emphasising how far Jack has to fall.
 When choosing this angle the illustrator is able to depict the height — notice how small the fields look below — Jack is as high as an aeroplane flying over land.
 It’s impossible to convey the height with any other view.
 Some picture books make it seem as if the giant’s land is not very far up at all.

 Scott Gustafson manages what’s basically a frontal view as well as scenery which alerts us to the terrifying height.
 This picture reminds me of illustrations from my version of Enid Blyton’s Magic Faraway Tree series, which was undoubtedly influenced by Jack and the Beanstalk.

 This is by Colin Stimpson from his adaptation Jack and the BAKEDbean Stalk (2012).
 Stimpson has chosen a low angle to emphasise the enormity of the stalk.
 The beanstalk itself is anthropomorphised — look at how its tendrils clutch the cans as if held in human hands.
 These tendrils might just as easily catch Jack.